Identification in Multiple Treatment Models under Discrete Variation: Identification

-From the definition in \eqref{eq:identifiedset}, we can observe that computing the identified set requires searching through the space $\mathbf{B}^*$ and then taking the image using the function $\theta$.
-The main challenge is how to perform this search in a tractable manner.
+From the definition in \eqref{eq:identifiedset}, observe that computing the identified set requires searching through the space $\mathbf{B}^*$ and taking the image under the function $\theta$.
+The challenge is how to perform this search in a tractable manner.